 ⭐ Essential Research and critical thinking skills for students.

 ⭐ Plagiarism, Citing and acknowledging other people’s work.

 ⭐ How to query, synthesize and record your findings logically.

 Research is an essential part of the writing process; without the necessary skills, students will stumble at the first hurdle.
 Research skills help students locate the required relevant information and evaluate its reliability.
 The development of excellent research skills ultimately enables the student to become their own teacher.

 Let’s now look at the most important of these research skills.

 Good research begins with asking good questions.
 This also applies to employing search engines, such as Google, DuckDuckGo, and Yahoo, effectively.

 The Internet is an almost inexhaustible collection of information, and it is constantly growing.
 Search engines are a tool that helps us filter that information down to the exact piece of knowledge we are seeking.
 This is achieved primarily through the careful selection of search terms.
 The specificity of the search terms used is key to successfully navigating the immense ocean of information available on the ’net.

 The more refined our search queries are, the more likely the search engine will return relevant information to us, and the less time we will waste in the process.

-As Google is by far the most popular search engine out there, here are some quick tips to make sure you and your students are getting the most out of your Google searches.
-However, note that many of these strategies work on other search engines too.
+As Google is the most popular search engine out there, here are some quick tips to ensure you and your students are getting the most out of your Google searches.
+However, note that many of these strategies also work on other search engines.